Division of Watson: Demographics

 Watson is a diverse and socially conservative electorate which is historically working-class.
 Despite being a stronghold for the centre-left Labor Party, many voters in Watson maintain socially-conservative values from their immigrant cultures.
 According to the 2016 census, only 44.4% of electors were born in Australia.

 At 23.4%, Watson has one of the highest Islamic populations of any electorate in Australia, more than 20 times the national average.

-Boundaries
+Geography

+The division is located in the south-western suburbs of Sydney.
+Since the 2024 redistribution, the division includes the suburbs of Bankstown, Bankstown Aerodrome, Belfield, Chullora, Condell Park, Georges Hall, Greenacre, Lakemba, Lansdowne, Mount Lewis, Strathfield South, Wiley Park; as well as parts of Bass Hill, Belmore, Campsie, Canterbury, Punchbowl and Yagoona.

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.